 OECD Home › Environment Directorate › Climate change › Latest Documents

-Organised jointly by the OECD and the IEA, this seminar held on 26-27 September 2012 aimed to promote dialogue and enhance understanding between a wide range of countries on technical issues in the international climate change negotiations.
-This seminar was an informal meeting outside of the UNFCCC negotiations and discussions are non-attributed.
+This event held on 19-20 March 2013 at the OECD is part of a series of seminars, organised by the OECD and the IEA, which aims to promote dialogue and enhance understanding between a wide range of experts on technical issues in the international climate change negotiations.
+The agenda, presentations and list of participants are now available.